horsburgh/hs_schema.org/guides/HydroShare_Technical_Implementation.md

 The [so:distribution](https://schema.org/distribution) element specifies how the content of the resource can be accessed/downloaded.
 Its value can be of "@type" [so:DataDownload](https://schema.org/DataDownload), which has properties [so:contentSize](https://schema.org/contentSize) a text string indicating the size of the file to download (in this case the zipped BagIt Bag containing the resource), [so:encodingFormat](https://schema.org/encodingFormat) a text string indicating the mime type of the file to be downloaded ("application/zip"), [so:contentUrl](https://schema.org/contentUrl) indicating the URL for accessing the zipped BagIt bag for the resource, [so:description](https://schema.org/description) as a text string describing the zipped Bag, and [dateModified](https://schema.org/dateModified) as an encoding of the date on which the content was last modified.

-According to DataONE's guidance, the [so:distribution](https://schema.org/distribution) element should also include an [so:identifier](https://schema.org/identifier) element and a checksum for the distribution file(s).
+The SOSO group is currently considering whether the [so:distribution](https://schema.org/distribution) element should also include an [so:identifier](https://schema.org/identifier) element and a checksum for the distribution file(s).
+In anticipation of this being a requirment in upcoming releases, we will include this.
 In Example 13, the [so:identifier](https://schema.org/identifier) element is expressed using the URL-encoded HydroShare internal idenfier for the resource.
 The checksum is a property of the zipped BagIt Bag file to be downloaded.
 There is still some discussion about how the checksum value should best be encoded, however, we are choosing to adopt preliminary form of this suggested here: https://github.com/ESIPFed/science-on-schema.org/issues/66

 ### Example 13: so:distribution element